Teaching Models to Bluff: Measuring Deception, Belief, and Coordination in LLM Secret Hitler

 --export ./agent_protocol/examples/game_export_latest.txt

-LLMs don't need to lie to win — process framing and luck often suffice.
-When they do lie, it's strategic and role-consistent (e.g., "forced red" narratives).
-Agents quickly converge on meta-protocols to govern claims — an emergent coordination behavior.
-And with structured logging, a party game becomes a quantitative probe of deception, belief, and coalition formation.
+LLMs do not need to lie to win; process framing and luck often suffice.
+When they do lie, the deception is strategic and role-consistent (e.g., "forced red" narratives).
+Agents quickly converge on meta-protocols to govern claims, an emergent coordination behavior.
+With structured logging, a party game becomes a quantitative probe of deception, belief, and coalition formation.

-This is the beginning of a behavioral benchmark for agentic deception.
+This represents the beginning of a behavioral benchmark for agentic deception.
 The instrumentation is simple (SQLite + JSON), but the dynamics are rich.
-If you're exploring alignment, multi-agent systems, or model psychology, games like this make the invisible measurable.
+For researchers exploring alignment, multi-agent systems, or model psychology, games of this type make the otherwise invisible measurable.